Microsoft-community/Community-website/src/wiki/useful-windows-tips.md

    ![Hiberfile 40%](./img/useful-windows-tips/pwrcfg40.png)

-   If you do not wish to use hibernation, but still want to use Fast Startup (e.g. you have an HDD as your boot drive) then use <code>powercfg /h /type reduced</code> instead, which will set the hiberfile size to 20% of its original size (see the difference).
+   If you do not wish to use hibernation, but still want to use Fast Startup (e.g. you have an HDD as your boot drive) then use `powercfg /h /type reduced` instead, which will set the hiberfile size to 20% of its original size (see the difference).
 Note that this disables hibernation.

    ![Hiberfile reduced](./img/useful-windows-tips/pwrcfgredux.png)

    If you don't need Fast Startup either, use `powercfg /h off` to completely disable hibernation, fast startup, and delete the hibernation file.

 3. Compact OS (applicable to Windows 10 and above)

    Compact OS is a neat feature, which compresses Windows system files.
 Its predecessor, called WIMBoot, was introduced in Windows 8, as Microsoft's first attempt at reducing the Windows image footprint, but proved to be problematic in the case of system updates and recovery.
 It was superseded by Compact OS in Windows 10.
 Compact OS can be used with both legacy BIOS and UEFI systems.